 Make the Cake

-- Preheat oven to 350 degrees with the rack in the center.
-Prepare an 8×8 or 9×9 square pan by spraying with non-sticking baking spray or coating in shortening this dusting with flour.
+- Prep.
+Preheat the oven to 350℉ with the rack in the center.
+Prepare an 8×8 or 9×9 square pan by spraying with non-sticking baking spray or coating in shortening then dusting with flour.

-- Beat the eggs, vanilla, and sugar in a medium mixing bowl with an electric mixer until slightly lightened in color.
+- Make the batter.
+Beat the eggs, oil, vanilla, and sugar in a medium mixing bowl with an electric mixer until slightly lightened in color.
 Mix the flour, baking powder, and salt in a separate bowl.
 Add half to the egg mixture and mix until just combined.
-Then add the heavy cream and finally the remaining dry ingredients, mixing on low.
+Then add the milk and finally the remaining dry ingredients, mixing on low.

 Make the Icing

-- Melt the chocolate, sugar, and milk in a small saucepan over medium low heat, until the sugar dissolves (rub the mixture between your fingers to make sure the sugar is no longer grainy).
+- Melt chocolate.
+Melt the chocolate, sugar, and milk in a small saucepan over medium-low heat, until the sugar dissolves (rub the mixture between your fingers to make sure the sugar is no longer grainy).
 Remove from the heat before it boils, and set aside.

-- Pour into a mixing bowl (if you have a stand mixer, use that bowl), and stir in the butter by hand.
+- Add butter and cool.
+Pour the chocolate mixture into a mixing bowl (if you have a stand mixer, use that bowl), and stir in the butter by hand.
 Allow to cool at room temperature, undisturbed, until completely cool.

-- Beat the icing with an electric mixer until it is smooth and shiny.
-It will become slightly lighter is color and stream down off the beater in ribbons.
+- Mix.
+Beat the icing with an electric mixer until it is smooth and shiny.
+It will become slightly lighter in color and stream down off the beater in ribbons.
 This will take about five minutes on high using a stand mixer, and ten with a hand mixer.

 Ice the Cake